passport/www.passportjs.org/books/tutorials/google/redirect-back.md

 }));
 ```

-We've now got a route that will redirect the user to Google, and handle the
+We've now got routes that will redirect the user to Google and handle the
 redirect back to our app!
 Let's test it out to see what happens.

 Start the server: